rwb/c200/README.md

 ### Topic 19 Begins Here

-* 19.1: Earlier we considered mean deviation scores for individual observations.
+* 19.1: Earlier we considered mean difference scores for individual observations.
 * 19.2: We noted that when these scores are computed that they add up to zero.
 * 19.3: We also noted that the average value of the scores would be equal to zero.
-* 19.4: On pp. 105-107, your textbook also discusses a concept called "mean deviation" but what is described in this section is actually a *mean absolute deviation*.
+* 19.4: On pp. 105-107, your textbook discusses a concept called "mean deviation."
-* 19.5:
+* 19.5: The idea of mean deviation is closely connected to the mean difference scores discussed earlier.
+* 19.6: Nevertheless, there are some important distinctions which we will now discuss.

 #### Practice Exercises for this Week